id101010/ansible-archlinux/INSTALL_LEGACY.md

 $ passwd $YOUR_USER_NAME
 ```

-Uncomment string "%wheel ALL=(ALL) ALL" to allow users of the group wheel to do sudo stuff
+Uncomment string `%wheel ALL=(ALL) ALL` to allow users of the group wheel to do sudo stuff
 ```bash
 $ vim /etc/sudoers
 ```